justinccdev/jekyll-now/_posts/2018-01-11-hello-again-world.md

 ---
 layout: post
-title: Hello again world
+title: Hello again, world
 ---

-New career, new blog (finally!)
+So after a couple of years off, I'm back to writing a blog again :)